magbak/maplib/README.md

+# This repository is archived, further development will happen on https://github.com/DataTreehouse/maplib
 # maplib
 Very fast and scalable toolkit for mapping and enriching knowledge graphs.
 The library is especially suitable for problems that arise when building industrial knowledge graphs.
 The library is a Rust-based implementation of [stOTTR](https://dev.spec.ottr.xyz/stOTTR/).
 Implemented with [Apache Arrow](https://arrow.apache.org/) in Rust using [Pola.rs](https://www.pola.rs/), with a Python wrapper.